pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

   - Support MVCC by ts.
   - Support table data GC.

-Redundancy is a practical way to guarantee `Idempotency` and `External Consistency`, which means updating region meta should be lazy while adding data but advanced while removing region.
+Redundancy is a practical way to guarantee `Idempotency` and `External Consistency`, which means updating region meta should be lazy while adding data but advanced while removing the region.

-Persisting whole region cache as snapshot can help to avoid using `WAL` but might bring more overhead when there are lots of uncommitted data.
+Persisting the whole region cache as a snapshot can help avoid using `WAL` but might bring more overhead when there are lots of uncommitted data.
 It may happen if somehow a quite large transaction is blocked for a long time.
-But for most normal scenarios, transaction will be committed or rollbacked quickly, which means the frequent operations towards LOCK/DEFAULT won't cause excessive remained data in memory.
+But for most normal scenarios, the transaction will be committed or rollbacked quickly, which means the frequent operations towards LOCK/DEFAULT won't cause excessive remained data in memory.

-To solve such problem, an optional way is to implement incremental store mode, which needs to use another key-value storage or other semi-structured engine as intermediate buffers.
+A possible solution is implementing incremental store mode, which uses another key-value storage or other semi-structured engines as intermediate buffers.

 #### Learner Read